|

 The Sabael Castle

-1235 Shirvanshah Fariburz III had a fortification built on one of the rocky
+In 1235 Shirvanshah Fariburz III had a fortification built on one of the

-bay which was subsequently called the Sabael Castle, Shahri Saba, Shahri Nau,
+subsequently called the Sabael Castle, Shahri Saba, Shahri Nau, the city under

-the city under water, the caravanserai, the Bail rocks, etc. Wrapped in legends,
+water, the caravanserai, the Bail rocks, etc. Wrapped in legends, the castle is

-the castle is completely under water at present and is about 350 meters distant
+completely under water at present and is about 350 meters distant from the

-castle was constructed by the project of the architect Zeynaddin Ibn Abu Rashid
+The castle was constructed by the project of the architect Zeynaddin Ibn Abu

-Shirvani.
-The plan of the building has a view of an irregular shaped rectangular
+Rashid Shirvani.
+The plan of the building has a view of an irregular shaped

-of 180 m in length and 40 m in width sharply stretched from the north to the
+rectangular of 180 m in length and 40 m in width sharply stretched from the

-south.
-This shape coincided with the outlines of the island rising above the sea
+north to the south.
+This shape coincided with the outlines of the island rising

-water on which the foundation of the building is entirely located.
-The castle
+above the sea water on which the foundation of the building is entirely located.

-was surrounded with the fortress walls of 1,5-2 m in thickness and had 15 towers,
+The castle was surrounded with the fortress walls of 1,5-2 m in thickness and

-entire fortress in the upper part is set in a frame with an inscription made of
+The entire fortress in the upper part is set in a frame with an inscription

 language – the official language of the period.
 The general length of the